Big powers meet at U.N. on "weak" U.S. Syria draft

 “These discussions are just beginning and will continue,” she said.
 “If and when, it seems there is a basis for a meaningful and viable text, we will propose one to the full Security Council.”

-Indian Ambassador Hardeep Singh Puri did not take part in the meeting but told reporters that the council should not take any steps until after it hears back from U.N. humanitarian chief Valerie Amos and the joint U.N.-Arab League envoy Kofi Annan, both of whom are due to visit Syria in the coming days.
+Indian Ambassador Hardeep Singh Puri did not take part in the meeting but said the council should not take any steps until after it hears back from U.N. humanitarian chief Valerie Amos and the joint U.N.-Arab League envoy Kofi Annan, both of whom are due to visit Syria in the coming days.

 ‘VERY WEAK’